 In terms of host-galaxy properties, WD-IMBH TDEs are predicted to occur in irregular dwarf galaxies, globular clusters, and hyper-compact stellar clusters \citep[e.g.,][]{Merritt2009,Jonker2012,Reines2013}, resulting in substantial offsets from the center of their host galaxy.
 While the host galaxy of XT1 appears consistent with irregular dwarf galaxies, the large positional uncertainty does not permit confirmation of any physical offset.

-Overall, a jetted WD-IMBH TDE remains plausible, to explain the X-ray light curve shape, duration, and luminosity, the multi-wavelength early upper limits, and the host properties of CDF-S XT1.
+Overall, a jetted WD-IMBH TDE remains plausible to explain the X-ray light curve shape, duration, and luminosity, the multiwavelength early upper limits, and the host properties of CDF-S XT1.